Years published: 2019, 2023

 • seizures including frequent seizures in the setting of fever

-SPG50 affects males and females of ethnic groups from around the world.
+SPG50 affects males and females of many ethnic groups from around the world.

 The prevalence of SPG50 is unknown.
 SPG50 is likely under-recognized since the symptoms (phenotypic spectrum) largely overlaps with that of cerebral palsy and, in the absence of genetic testing, many patients may be misdiagnosed as having cerebral palsy.

-Ages 0-3 years.
-Referral to an early intervention program is recommended for access to occupational, physical, speech, and feeding therapy as well as mental health services, special educators, and sensory-impairment specialists.
+Referral to an early intervention program is recommended for access to occupational, physical, speech, and feeding therapy as well as mental health services, special educators and sensory-impairment specialists.

-Ages 3-5 years.
 In the United States, developmental preschool through the local public school district is recommended.
-Before placement, an evaluation is made to determine needed services and therapies and an individualized education plan (IEP) is developed for those who qualify based on established motor, language, social, and/or cognitive delay.
+Before placement, an evaluation is made to determine needed services and therapies and an individualized education plan (IEP) is developed for those who qualify based on established motor, language, social and/or cognitive delay.
 The early intervention program typically assists with this transition.

-Ages 5-21 years.
 In the United States, an IEP based on the individual’s level of function should be developed by the local public school district and will dictate specially designed instruction/related services.
-Discussion about transition plans including financial and medical arrangements should begin at age 12 years.
-Developmental pediatricians can provide assistance with transition to adulthood.
+Discussion about transition plans including financial and medical arrangements should begin at the age of 12 years.
+Developmental pediatricians can help with transition to adulthood.

 Gross motor dysfunction